WiproOpenSource/openapphack/README.md

 Openapphack is an attempt to enable end to end automation of Application Development using opensource tools for provisioning , code authoring and scaffolding.

-Openapphack leverages ansible and yeoman to do this.
+Openapphack leverages vagrant, ansible and yeoman to do this.

 The goal is to get a collection of fully functional , customizable apps working on the openapphack-vm from a set of plain yaml files.